 Elizabeth (Betsy) M. Alexander lives in northern Virginia.
 She holds a B.A. degree from Boston University and a law degree from Georgetown University.
 She has practiced law in Virginia and served as an aide to the Virginia Senate and in various political positions.
 She is a Ph.D. candidate in anthropology at American University and has been doing research in Egypt.
 She serves on the board of the Crow Canyon Archaeological Center.

-Janet Creighton lives in Seattle and holds a Ph.D. in public history from Washington State University.
+Janet Creighton lives in Las Vegas and holds a Ph.D. in public history from Washington State University.
 She is a specialist in the analysis of Northwest trade beads and conducted research at Fort Nisqually, a Hudson’s Bay Company fort donated to the Conservancy by Weyerhaeuser Real Estate Company.
 Dr. Creighton also serves on the board of the Burke Museum and University of Washington Press Advisory Board.